samirpat/GettingAndCleaningData/README.md

-## Getting and Cleaning of Data class Project
+## Getting and Cleaning of Data Project
-# Contents

 # Steps to run the Project
 1. Read the code book to understand each variable measurements